alexander385/alexander385.github.io/_pages/teaching.md

     </div>
 </div>

+These projects underscore how creativity can serve a greater purpose—whether that’s bringing music to life or supporting meaningful causes.
+I’m eager to explore new techniques, mediums, and collaborations that fuse art, community, and social impact.

 ---

 #### Capturing the World Through a Lens

-Photography has been a passion of mine since I was younger, but I only recently invested in a good camera to fully embrace this interest.
-During my time in Japan, I explored photography extensively, capturing landscapes, people, and moments that resonated with me.
+Photography is another passion that has grown over time.
+Although I’ve enjoyed taking photos since I was younger, I only recently invested in a better camera to fully embrace the art of capturing moments and emotions.

+During my stay in Japan, I used photography to preserve the vibrant landscapes, cultural nuances, and everyday scenes that resonated with me.
+Whether it’s photographing bustling city streets or tranquil countryside vistas, each shot reflects a desire to **pause time** and appreciate life’s fleeting beauty.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">